Abu Sa'id al-Jannabi: Governance and doctrine

 As the founder of the Qarmatian "republic" of Bahrayn, he was ascribed by later generations the establishment of its institutions.
 While certainly far from their fully developed form as reported by Ibn Hawqal, he certainly did initiate some of them.
 The Qarmatian system was based on communal ownership and egalitarianism, with a system of production and distribution overseen by Abu Sai'id's agents.
 For example, any livestock and supplies taken during raids were stored and distributed; slaves were employed in communal labour; the herding of cattle, camels, and sheep, the production of arms and clothing, were centrally directed; and all boys taken captive were trained together from the age of four, both in arms and riding and in the Qarmatian doctrine.
-Workers and artisans were organized into primitive guilds, and a council, the al-ʿIqdāniyya, comprising representatives of leading families and senior officials, was also established in an advisory capacity.
+Workers and artisans were organised into primitive guilds, and a council, the al-ʿIqdāniyya, comprising representatives of leading families and senior officials, was also established in an advisory capacity.
 Some modern commentators have described this system as a "kind of socialism", the Qarmatians as the "Bolsheviks of Islam", and their state as the "only communist society to control a large territory, and to endure for more than a generation, before the twentieth century".

 His religious teachings are less clear, as the Qarmatians of Bahrayn left no testimonies of their own; what is known about them is reported by few, foreign, and usually heavily hostile sources.
 Initially, he obviously adhered to the millennialist Isma'ili teachings about the imminent return of the mahdī, Muhammad ibn Isma'il.
 After the rift of 899, he no longer recognized the authority of Sa'id; according to the qāḍī Abd al-Jabbar ibn Ahmad, Abu Sa'id now claimed that the mahdī was no longer Ibn Isma'il but Muhammad, the son of Abdallah ibn Muhammad ibn al-Hanafiyyah, whose appearance was expected in 912, the year 300 of the Hijri calendar, but this information is of dubious reliability.
 When the date passed without incident—in the meantime Sa'id had declared himself as the mahdī and founded the Fatimid Caliphate in Ifriqiya—the failure of the prophecy is said to have caused considerable embarrassment to the Qarmatian regime.

 Following Isma'ili expectations that the mahdī would reveal the "hidden" or "inner" (bāṭin) truths of the religion to his followers, thus ushering an "age of pure spiritual knowledge" and making religious laws and customs obsolete, Abu Sa'id abolished numerous Islamic rites, such as prayer and fasting.